 LabGuy's World: 'Tiny Ike' - Iconoscope TV Camera Project

 INTRODUCTION - Let's build a working TV camera today, in the second decade of the twenty first century, using the RCA 5527 experimenter's iconoscope tube manufactured in 1947.
-This is an on going project.
-So, check back every now and again to follow the progress.
-If you are impatient, the actual project index is at the bottom of this page.
+This is a completed project.
+If you are impatient to read all about the Tiny Ike, the actual project index is at the bottom of this page.
+Enjoy!

 Amateur television will be given a good "shot in the arm" by this new two inch diameter camera tube - The RCA 5527 Iconoscope.
 The equipment required for its operation is relatively simple and inexpensive.
 Using electrostatic deflection, the "small ike" eliminates the need for costly deflection coils and circuits as well as keystoning and shading circuits.
 It has a resolution capability of approximately 250 lines.
 RCA Ham Tips, Jan. - Apr.
 1947